andrewwiik/iOS-Blocks/README.md

 ### Bugs ###

-arm64 is horribly broken, as is editing mode for all devices.
-It's a data type issue with arm64 within the code for determining where icons should go AFAIK.
+Editing mode is borked for all devices.
+It's an issue within the code for determining where icons should go AFAIK.